laggron42/Laggrons-Dumb-Cogs/README.md

+**If you are looking for the V3 Cogs, please switch to the v3 branch.**

 # Laggron's dumb cogs

 Hi I'm **El Laggron** from [Twentysix's Discord server](https://discord.gg/red) and I made this cog because I'm bored.
 Just that.
 And don't expect a lot from me, if the cog you're using works, this is mostly luck (or dark magic) because I'm a quite shit dev.